Hello. I’m Jenny Dean, the creator of Floppycats.com.

 After graduating from a private high school in Kansas City, I spent my freshman year at Vanderbilt University in Nashville, TN.
 I decided that it wasn’t the right school for me, so I applied to the University of Kansas (where a lot of my high school friends were attending) and transferred there.
 My first semester there, I realized it was a mistake to transfer there.
-All my high school friends were settled into their new group of friends and the Greek Life there was a little too much for me to handle.

 So my second semester of my sophomore year, I decided to commute back and forth from Lawrence to my parents’ home in KCMO (Kansas City, MO).

-I later transferred to the University of New Mexico to finish my Bachelors Degree.
+I later transferred to the University of New Mexico to finish my Bachelor’s Degree.
 In hindsight, I should have started there from the very beginning, but I suppose things happen in the time and manner they are supposed to.

 After UNM, I left to return to Kansas City, after college, to pursue my Masters in Spanish in the summers in Middlebury, VT.

-Among other reasons, I returned to KC because I was/am totally crazy about my cat, Rags.
+Among other reasons, I returned to KC because I was totally crazy about my cat, Rags.
 Rags was a seal mitted Ragdoll cat who was given to me and my three siblings when I was 10-years old.
 Rags and his brother, Cosby, who died at 10 months old, were replacement cats for my first Ragdoll cat, Skittles, who died at the age of 2.
 I got Skittles (age appropriately named) from my grandparents as a birthday present when I was 8.

 While back in KC, I worked as a substitute teacher and a field hockey coach for the private school I attended.
 I also learned to learn a little about me.
-Before my first summer in Middlebury, VT, I went on a trip through Europe for three months by myself – in fact, I followed the intinerary of a trip my grandfather took in 1937 through Europe.
+Before my first summer in Middlebury, VT, I went on a trip through Europe for three months by myself – in fact, I followed the itinerary of a trip my grandfather took in 1937 through Europe.
 I had never met my grandfather because he was murdered when my dad was 2 years old.
 So it was neat to experience something he experienced (well, sort of – he experienced it before WWII and I experienced after WWII).
 It was one of the most extraordinary experiences in my life.
-I went to several different countries and saw over 17 famous cities.
+I traveled to and through several different countries and saw over 17 famous cities.

 In the process of getting my Masters in Spanish from Middlebury College in Middlebury, VT, I attended the University of Missouri-Kansas City to get a Master of Arts in Liberal Studies.
 Sounds sort of hokey, I know.
 It was the best program I could find outside of the Southwestern United States that would allow me to study Chicanas (Mexican-American women).
 So I did and my Masters Thesis became a book.